bertkdowns/thesis/notes/proposal.md

 ## Abstract

-Digital Twins are emerging as a transformative technology in industrial chemical processes, offering significant potential to enhance efficiency, reliability, and sustainability.
+Digital Twins are a transformative technology in industrial chemical processes, offering significant potential to enhance efficiency, reliability, and sustainability.
 This research proposes a software engineering approach to the design and application of Digital Twins, focusing on reducing development costs and increasing their value to industry.
-Leveraging the Ahuora Digital Twin Platform, the project aims to standardize workflows, integrate advanced modeling techniques, and explore applications such as dynamic simulation, machine learning, and real-time control.
+Leveraging the Ahuora Digital Twin Platform, the project aims to standardize workflows, integrate advanced modeling techniques, and explore applications that enable dynamic simulation, machine learning, and real-time control.
 Key challenges in interoperability, scalability, and adaptability will be addressed, contributing to the broader adoption of Digital Twins in New Zealand's process industries.
-Through case studies and theoretical analysis, this work seeks to establish a generalizable framework for Digital Twin development, bridging the gap between academic research and industrial practice.
+Through case studies and theoretical analysis, this work seeks to establish a generalizable framework for Process Digital Twin development, bridging the gap between academic research and industrial practice.

 \pagebreak

 ## Acknowledgements

-I would like to thank my supervisors, Tim Walmsley, Jason Kurz, and Mark Apperley, for their guidance and support throughout this project.
+I would like to thank my supervisors, Tim Walmsley, Jason Kurz, Brent Young, and Mark Apperley, for their guidance and support throughout this project.
 I would also like to thank the Ahuora project team for their assistance and feedback.
 Finally, I would like to thank my family and friends for their encouragement and support.

 \pagebreak